SmingHub/Sming/Sming/Arch/Rp2040/README.rst

 RTC
    Can wake from deep sleep but requires an external clock (e.g. 32kHz crystal) and appropriate API.
    (Setting and reading the time is implemented.)
+   Note that the RP2350 does not have an RTC.
+Sming uses the Always-On timer api to support both devices.
 Low-power modes
    Deep sleep / suspend / power-saving
 PIO (Programmable I/O)
-   A killer feature for the RP2040.
+   A killer feature for the RP2 series.
    Uses range from simple glue logic to I2S, etc.
 Crash/exception handling & serial debugging
-   RP2040 supports JTAG debugging but requires extra hardware.
+   RP2 devices support JTAG debugging but requires extra hardware.
    Serial debugging is often enough and easier to set up.
    Requires GDB stub plus implementing crash handler callbacks, etc.
 Multi-boot / OTA updates.